Wednesday’s analyst upgrades and downgrades

 Credit Suisse analyst Alethia Young downgraded Gilead Sciences Inc. (GILD-Q) to "neutral" from "outperform" with a target of $80 (U.S.), falling from $82.
 The analyst consensus is $85.79.

 "We believe that expectations remain high across key businesses which may limit near-term upside," she said.
 "We think CAR-T Yescarta launch will be more of a factor in 2019 for their base business.
 We believe HIV expectations are high so we don't see upside from success of new HIV launch bictegravir.
-Overall, we remain positive on the story in the longer-term as the pipeline assets in development become a more dominant factor of growth. "
+Overall, we remain positive on the story in the longer-term as the pipeline assets in development become a more dominant factor of growth."

 Ms. Young upgraded Biogen Inc. (BIIB-Q) to "outperform" from "neutral" and increased her target to $385 (U.S.) from $321.
 The average is $356.32.